 A graduate degree from a leading university opens the door for your preferred computer science career.
 Baylor University’s Online Masters in Computer Science doesn’t just teach you how to get a job in computer science; you learn how to build a lasting career.

-This innovative degree is designed for future innovators with bachelor’s degrees in related fields.
+This innovative degree, with a concentration in software engineering, is designed for future innovators with bachelor’s degrees in related fields.
 You can apply to the university without GRE scores and don’t need to spend time on campus.
 Faculty members with industry experience provide virtual classroom lessons that translate to global jobs.

-Baylor University’s reputation amplifies the value of its online masters in computer science.
-U.S. News & World Report ranked the university No. 25 in its Most Innovative Schools of 2021.
-A No. 76 place in National Universities shows how well Baylor graduates fare in the job market.
+Baylor University’s reputation amplifies the value of its online master's in computer science.
+U.S. News & World Report ranked the university No. 77 in National Universities, highlighting how well Baylor graduates fare in the job market.

-Niche issued an A grade for Baylor University based on 12 criteria including an A for Academics and an A- for Value.
-The ranking site placed Baylor in the top 25% in several categories including:
+Niche issued an A grade for Baylor University based on 12 criteria, including an A for Academics and an A- for Value.
+The ranking site placed Baylor at the top for several categories, including #8th Best Christian College in the U.S.

-Learn how Baylor University can prepare you for the challenges of the future by speaking with an expert Computer Science enrollment advisor today.
+Learn how Baylor University can prepare you for high-growth fields - speak with a Computer Science enrollment advisor today.